Skip to main content

 2. Core Portfolio

 The Core portfolio is expected to have moderate volatility with moderate returns, invested primarily in public debt securities and related investment vehicles.
 It will serve as a secondary source of liquidity, built utilizing excess operating funds not expected to be needed for purposes of funding the operational needs of the University under normal circumstances.
-This portfolio will be expected to generate higher returns than the Liquidity portfolio through the use of some combination of credit risk, interest rate risk, illiquidity risk and idiosyncratic (active) risk.
+This portfolio will be expected to generate higher returns than the Working Capital portfolio through the use of some combination of credit risk, interest rate risk, illiquidity risk and idiosyncratic (active) risk.

 3. Strategic Portfolio